 GRADUATE STUDENT GOVERNMENT

-The Georgetown Graduate Student Government (GradGov) and the Graduate School of Arts and Sciences run various activities and events throughout the year to help students connect across programs.
+The Georgetown Graduate Student Government (GradGov) and the Office of Graduate Enrichment run various activities and events throughout the year to help students connect across programs.
 Some of these events include regularly scheduled Coffee with the Dean, Happy Hours, and the Georgetown Day celebration, all of which take place on-campus.
 GradGov also takes students off campus for other events, such as our Annual Georgetown Graduate Student Basketball Tailgate and game.
 In addition, there are various graduate student run groups across campus that host a variety of events throughout the course of the year.

 The annual GradGov Boat Cruise is a favorite tradition among graduate students each fall.
 The 2016 cruise sold out in hours, showcasing the event's popularity.
 The cruise takes attendees past the Lincoln Memorial and other Washington sights in the moonlight for a night of food, drinking, and dancing.
 To end the semester, graduate students dress up for the GradGov Holiday Semi-Formal.
 At this event, students gather at the Healey Family Student Center overlooking the Potomac River for another evening of eating, drinking, and dancing.